 The staircase to the rear of the hallway continues with Italian marble and granite flooring and adds a walnut handrail with bronze effect metal spindles.
 The upper floor (the apartment is one of only three duplexes throughout the entire development) houses the en-suite master and second guest bedroom.

 The master is an appropriately more refined space with a notable amount of blonde woods coming into play, mirroring the champagne-hued Brian Yates wallpaper.
 A bespoke panelled satin and leather headboard by Helen Amy Murray is the focal feature.
 Its ray-like folds again a nod to the Art Deco period and to the hallway’s leather work.
-By its side are two Betulla veneer bedside cabinets, a Helen Green Jade side table sits in the corner and a custom, curved front vanity table finished with vintage-like Anthropologie knobs (“that’s how we like to shop – we just find the nicest things”) completes the suite.
+By either side of the luxury bed are two Betulla veneer bedside cabinets, a Helen Green Jade side table sits in the corner and a custom, curved front vanity table finished with vintage-like Anthropologie knobs (“that’s how we like to shop – we just find the nicest things”) completes the suite.

 A quick visit to the private terrace via a spiral staircase seals the deal.
 Offering an unbroken view of the Tower and Tower Bridge, there’s nothing but open space between you and 1000 plus years of history.
 It really is spectacularly set.
 The whole experience – iconic building, incredibly sensitive restoration, timeless interior design, winning views – is, of course, impressive in every respect.
 Add to that list a full concierge service by the Four Seasons which is simply the proverbial icing on the already delectable cake and Ten Trinity Square takes it (the cake, that is) for London’s most sought-after address.